Once a repeat title contender, the Storm starts the 2019 WNBA season as an unlucky underdog

 “When you go through a season, you’re going to without a doubt hit some walls and going to have some hard times,” Bird said.
 “It’s just a chance to prove who you are.
 To find out what you’re made of and show people a lot about your character.

 “For this team this year, it’s going to be tough because we’re the defending champions and people are going to come at us that way.
 But it’s not the same exact team.
 So they just have to write their own story.
-And the story has to be about who’s on the court, who’s able to play and what they’re able to and not worry about the ones that aren’t there.”
+And the story has to be about who’s on the court, who’s able to play and what they’re able to do and not worry about the ones that aren’t there.”

 Last season, the Storm ran roughshod through the 34-game schedule while compiling a league-best 26-8 record that was three games better than second-place finisher Atlanta.